 2003 – 2012

-About ten years later, in 2003, I joined the International School of Shiatsu in Kiental, which helped me to structure the techniques previously learned.
-Shiatsu is a therapy inspired by traditional Chinese medicine, which simultaneously regulates physical, mental and emotional activity through pressure on the body.
+About ten years later, in 2003, I joined the International School of Shiatsu in Kiental, which helped me to structure the techniques previously learned (diploma work linking shiatsu and geobiology / annexes (in french)).
+Shiatsu massage is a therapy inspired by traditional Chinese medicine, which simultaneously regulates physical, mental and emotional activity through pressure on the body.

 2012 – now